-The recovery period following breast reduction is 6 weeks in total, however you should only require dressings for 2 weeks after the operation.
-During the 6 weeks after your breast reduction you will need to modify your activities until healing has occurred fully.
-For the first 2 weeks you will need to restrict yourself to light upper body activities, gradually building up to heavier tasks over the following 4 weeks.
-You can return to the gym after 6 weeks.
+The recovery period following breast reduction is six weeks in total, however, you should only require dressings for two weeks after the operation.
+During the six weeks after your breast reduction, you will need to modify your activities until healing has occurred fully.

-You will not be able to wear an underwired bra for 6 weeks after your breast reduction operation and should buy several snuggly fitting sports bras to help support your breasts in the post operative period.
+You will not be able to wear an underwired bra for six weeks after your breast reduction operation and should buy several well-fitting sports bras to help support your breasts in the post-operative period.

 Is there anything else I should know?

-No one has 2 breasts that are the exactly the same on both sides!
-Although you will not be symmetrical following the procedure breast reduction surgery often has a symmetrizing effect.
+No one has two breasts that are exactly the same on both sides.
+Although you will not be symmetrical following the procedure, breast reduction surgery often has a symmetrising effect.
 Any pre-existing asymmetries between your breasts will influence the final outcome of the procedure.